blichtleAlt/hugo/content/blog/path-sum-II.md

 <h3>Idea:</h3>

 We can solve this using a recursive depth first search approach.
-The key idea is here, we want to keep a list of all the values that we have seen so far, and what the remaining sum is.
-So for any given node, if we find its a leaf and its value is equal to the remainingSum
+First we set up a helper function that will help us recursively store the path and add it if a matching sum is found.

+As base cases, our recursive function will return if the node is null, or a leaf node matching the sum has been found.

+Otherwise, the function is called recursively on the left and right subtrees.

+At the end, the results list with all such paths is returned.

 <h3>Solution:</h3>